varsha-vishwanath/citadel/Writeups.md

 The challenge gave a single image file called challenge.jpg.
 Since the description mentioned metadata, I figured the flag would probably be hidden in the image properties.
 So I tried running exiftool challenge.jpg, but apparently I didn’t have it installed.
 I just used sudo apt install exiftool to get it, and then checked the metadata.

 Nothing obvious popped up except for one author tag that said  “kdj had a habit of hiding images within images”.
 That hinted at steganography to me.
+To check if the JPEG had something appended to it, I ran xxd challenge.jpg | tail -20 to look at the file’s ending.
+The hex dump ended with IEND and B, which are markers from a PNG file.
+So there was another image stuffed at the end of this JPG.

+I used a Python one-liner to read the whole file, find where the JPEG ended (FFD9), and dump everything after that into a new file called hidden.png.
+The script said it wrote a few hundred kilobytes, but when I checked, hidden.png didn’t actually open.
+It wasn’t a valid PNG.
+That meant I probably cut it wrong and needed to find where the PNG header actually started.

+I modified the script to search for the PNG header bytes (\x89PNG\r\n\x1a\n) in the original challenge.jpg instead of just after the JPEG end.
+This time it found it at byte 87530, so I dumped everything from there into a new file called correct.png.
+When I checked that file, it finally showed up as a valid PNG image.
+Opening it revealed the flag.

 ## New Learnings
+I learned how JPEG files can have other files appended to them and how to manually carve them out by finding their magic bytes.